StatisKit/StatisKit/doc/user/install_it.rst

     For more information concerning **Conda**, please refers to its `documentation <http://conda.pydata.org/docs>`_.
     Reports to the table :ref:`table-env-vars-scripts` to configure the script execution.
-    If you already installed **Conda** you can for example type the following commands in a terminal:
+    If you already installed **Conda** you can, for example, type the following commands in a shell:

     * On Linux or OSX,

       .. code-block:: bash

-        export CONDA_DIR="my/path/to/conda"
+        export CONDA_DIR=my/path/to/conda
         source install.sh

     * On Windows,